 Amazon Music Associates Programme Bounty

-You are eligible to earn a bounty for every eligible Amazon Music 30-day free trial you generate.
+You are eligible to earn a bounty for every eligible Amazon Music sign-up you generate.
 There are two tiers to Amazon Music streaming service, so two bounties:

 Amazon Music rebranded, launched Amazon Music Unlimited for all customers, and increased the size of the Prime Music curated catalogue for Prime customers, in November 2016.
 See the press release here.

-- Amazon Music Unlimited: over 40-million-song catalogue; you can earn £4.50 fixed fee for every eligible free-trial you generate.
+- Amazon Music Unlimited: over 40-million-song catalogue; you can earn £4.50 fixed fee for every eligible sign-up you generate.

 - Prime Music: curated 2 million song catalogue for Prime members; you can earn £3.00 fixed fee for every eligible free-trial of Prime you generate.